Generic Name: tacrolimus (ta-KROE-li-mus)

 Prograf capsules decreases the action of the immune system.
 This may increase your risk of infection.
 It may also increase your risk of developing certain types of cancer (eg, lymphoma, skin cancer).
 Tell your doctor right away if you notice signs of infection (eg, fever, chills, persistent sore throat) or any changes in the appearance or size of a mole, night sweats, unusual growths or lumps, or unusual tiredness or weakness.

-Prograf capsules is used for:
+Prograf capsules are used for:

 Preventing organ rejection in certain patients following liver, kidney, or heart transplant.
 It may be used along with other medicines.
 It may also be used for other conditions as determined by your doctor.